mike-a-ellis/SOW-Studio/README.md

 0. Run the command `pip install -r requirements.txt`
 1. Add a .env file with a single ChatGPT API Key line like below:
 `OPENAI_API_KEY=sk-yourkeyhere`
-2. Load up the `/input_data/` folder with your high-quality historical SOWS.
+2. Load up the `/input_data/` folder with your high-quality historical SOWs.
 They must be .txt files.
 3. Run the app locally using the command  `streamlit run app.py`
 4. Or run using Docker and these 2 commands :
   * `docker build -t SOW-Studio .`